-In January 2000, he moved to the ICICI Bank group where he headed several functions like the Retail Technology Group and Technology Management Group.
-In these capacities, he oversaw the deployment of technology across ICICI Bank's domestic & international operations and was instrumental in creating a future‐ready, platform independent & scalable and infrastructure.
+In January 2000, he moved to the ICICI Bank group where he headed a number of functions like the Retail Technology Group and Technology Management Group.
+In these capacities, he oversaw the deployment of technology across ICICI Bank's domestic & international operations and was instrumental in creating a future ready, platform independent & scalable infrastructure.

 Post his retirement from ICICI Bank in 2012, he mentored start-ups in the payments space and, more recently, completed a 2-year assignment with New Development Bank, Shanghai.
-He also continues to serve on the Technology Advisory Committees of organizations like the Bombay Stock Exchange, NCDEX, Indian Clearing Corporation and NPCI etc. He also serves as an Independent Director on the Boards of Thomas Cook India Ltd., NCML Ltd. & Quess Corporation.
+He also continues to serve on the Technology Advisory Committees of organizations like the Bombay Stock Exchange, NCDEX, Indian Clearing Corporation and NPCI etc. He also serves as an Independent Director on the Boards of Thomas Cook India Ltd., National Collateral Management Services Limited & 3I Infotech Limited.

-Mr. Vohra has served on numerous technologies and functional committees set up by organizations such as the Central Board of Direct Taxes, the Unique Identification Authority of India (UIAI) as well as the Reserve Bank of India and the Indian Banking Association.
-He has also served as a nominee director on the boards of Loyalty Solutions & Research Pvt Ltd, ICICI Securities Ltd, Firstsource Solutions Ltd. and as an Independent Director on MCX India Ltd. and Goldman Sachs AMC (India) Ltd. Accolades won by Mr. Vohra include The Asian Banker Achievement Award for Technology & Operations in 2006 and the Symantec Asia South Visionary 2008.
-He was also one of the three CIOs of international banks to have featured on the Information Week's Global CIO 50 List for 2009.
+Mr. Vohra has served on numerous technology & functional committees set up by organizations such as the Central Board of Direct Taxes, the Unique Identification Authority of India (UIAI) as well as the Reserve Bank of India and the Indian Banking Association.
+He has also served as a nominee director on the boards of Loyalty Solutions & Research Pvt Ltd, ICICI Securities Ltd, Firstsource Solutions Ltd and as an Independent Director on MCX India Ltd and Goldman Sachs AMC (India) Ltd. Accolades won by Mr. Vohra include The Asian Banker Achievement Award for Technology & Operations in 2006 and the Symantec Asia South Visionary 2008.
+He was also one of the three CIOs of international banks to have featured on the Information Week's Global CIO SO List for 2009.

 He is passionate about leveraging the power of available and emerging technologies to solve real life business issues, improve operating efficiency, design new products and processes that would touch the lives of the Indian people.